 After you feel settled into your new account, it's time to prepare for streaming.
-Services like Twitch and Mixer require what's called a "stream key" to be activated before you can go live.
-It's usually hiding in the settings of your streaming account; on Twitch it's under Channel settings, and on Mixer, it's in the Broadcast Dashboard.
+Services like Twitch require what's called a "stream key" to be activated before you can go live.
+It's usually hiding in the settings of your streaming account; on Twitch it's under Channel settings.
 For YouTube streaming, it's under the Encoder Setup options.
 If you're using another service, a quick search for "stream key" and the name of what you're using should help lead the way.

 If you're using OBS for streaming, head to the Settings panel to plug in your stream key.
 Select the "Stream" category, and at the top of the page, ensure that the service you're streaming through is selected, and that the server settings are at “Auto.”
 (Some services will also let you choose your server by region from the dropdown menu).
 Paste your stream key into the appropriate field—OBS will offer suggested streaming settings based on your setup, which you can have automatically implemented.
 Then, click "Apply" in the bottom right corner to save your changes.